Alhadis/GetOptions/README.md

 **Right column:**
 Arguments each option takes, if any.

-Note there's no requirement to enclose each parameter's name with `< > [ ] ( )`.
+Note: There's no requirement to enclose each parameter's name with `< > [ ] ( )`.
 These characters are just permitted for readability, and are ignored by the function when it runs.
 They're allowed because some authors might find them easier on the eyes than simple space-separation.

 Result